Norfolk and Western Railway: Merger era: 1960–1982

 In 1955, the N&W operated in North Carolina, Virginia, Kentucky, West Virginia, Maryland, and Ohio.
 In 1959, the Interstate Commerce Commission (ICC) approved VGN's merger into the N&W.

 In 1964, the former Wabash; Nickel Plate; Pittsburgh and West Virginia Railway; and Akron, Canton and Youngstown Railroad were brought into the system in one of the most complex mergers of the era.
 This consolidation, plus the 1976 addition of a more direct route to Chicago, Illinois, made N&W an important Midwestern railroad that provided direct single-line service between the Atlantic Ocean and the Great Lakes and Mississippi River.

-In the late 1960s, the N&W acquired Dereco, a holding company that owned the Delaware & Hudson (D&H) and Erie Lackawanna (EL) railroads.
+In 1968, the N&W formed Dereco, a holding company that owned the Delaware & Hudson (D&H) and Erie Lackawanna (EL) railroads.
 Dereco's troubled railroads were not merged into the N&W: EL eventually joined Conrail and D&H was sold to Guilford Transportation Industries; it is now part of Canadian Pacific.

 In 1970, the N&W operated in North Carolina, Virginia, Kentucky, West Virginia, Maryland, Ohio, Pennsylvania, New York, Indiana, Michigan, Illinois, Missouri, and Iowa.

+In 1980, the song "There's No Stopping Us", more commonly known as "Cargo Movin' People," was written and recorded by the J. Walter Thompson Company for the railroad as a part of the railroad's "There's No Stopping Us" advertising campaign.
+It eventually made its way onto the Mark I Video program titled Rails to Roanoke in 1987.
 On September 1, 1981, the N&W acquired Illinois Terminal Railroad.
 The N&W was also a major investor in Piedmont Airlines.
-Sometime in the 1980s the song "Cargo Movin' People" was written and recorded, however it never was officially released to the public.
-It eventually made its way onto a DVD program titled Rails to Roanoke by Mark I Video in 1987.

 By 1996, N&W ran in most of the Midwest and Eastern states.
 Many N&W lines by 1998 were abandoned and some of them were never used again.
 However, the Norfolk to Bluefield line still exists but traffic has slowed because of its 12-mile 1.2% grade.